thoughtbot/ember-cli-rails/README.md

 - path - the path where your Ember CLI application is located.
 The default value is the name of your app in the Rails root.

-- enable - a lambda that accepts each requests' path.
+- enable - a lambda that accepts each request's path.
 The default value is a lambda that returns `true`.

 ```ruby